Senior Mechanical Research Engineer

-- Strong technical expertise with extensive breadth and depth covering materials selection (including composites), design for fatigue and fracture mechanics, thermal assessment and development of calculation / simulation methods & tools.
+- Strong technical expertise with extensive breadth and depth covering materials selection (including composites), design for fatigue and fracture mechanics, high speed rolling element bearing applications, thermal assessment and development of calculation / simulation methods & tools

-- Strong “design-for-manufacture” mentality to deliver low cost, high volume, high performance and reliable solutions.
+- Strong “design-for-manufacture” mentality to deliver low cost, high volume, high performance and reliable mechanical system solutions

-- Strong knowledge of manufacturing techniques and common issues with these, ideally with experience in automated assembly techniques.
+- Strong knowledge of manufacturing techniques of parts (moulding / machining) and common issues with these plus experience in automated assembly techniques

 - Appreciation of complying to national, European and Worldwide regulations and legislation.

-- While a candidate may be from an industrial, aerospace or automotive background he/she should demonstrate the understanding required to design for low cost and high volume (more than 1 million units a year).
+- While a candidate may be from an industrial, aerospace or automotive background he/she should demonstrate the ability to design for low cost and high volume (more than 1 million units a year) automated assembly